The airline electronics ban is already causing confusion and frustration

-New York (CNN)The Trump administration's order banning passengers from major airports in the Middle East and North Africa flying with electronic devices on board is not even a day old and its impact is already being felt.
-Through WhatsApp and iMessage, CNN asked travelers, who'd be coming in from the 10 airports covered by the ban, how they'd be affected.
+New York (CNN)The Trump administration's order banning passengers from major airports in the Middle East and North Africa from flying with electronic devices on board is not even a day old and its impact is already being felt.
+Through WhatsApp and iMessage, CNN asked travelers who would be coming in from the 10 airports covered by the ban how they'd be affected.
 This is what they said:

 They're worried about long flights with restless children

-Marissa and Adam Goldstein are from Boston but live in Ho Chi Minh City in Vietnam.
+Marissa and Adam Goldstein are from Boston but live in Ho Chi Minh City, Vietnam.
 They'll be flying with their twin daughters, Eyva and Noa.

-"We'll be flying Emirates on Monday through Dubai with our twin 16 month old daughters.
+"We'll be flying Emirates on Monday through Dubai with our twin 16-month-old daughters.
 This will be hard as I was going to have them use our iPad to keep them occupied.
 Also, we use our laptops for work on these long flights!"

-Others said the same thing: "I'm flying with TWO toddlers on a 7 hour flight through Morocco from Italy and now they can have no iPad?
+Others said the same thing: "I'm flying with TWO toddlers on a 7-hour flight through Morocco from Italy and now they can have no iPad?
 No Kindle to read?
 I mean this is ridiculous," one wrote.

 They fret about lost productivity

 Syed Hussain lives in the San Francisco Bay Area.
-He travels regularly to the UAE and says he normally works 10 hours of the 16-hour flight. "[This] sends a very negative message to people like me who want to explore business opportunities between North America and Middle East," he said.
+He travels regularly to the United Arab Emirates and said he normally works 10 hours of the 16-hour flight. "[This] sends a very negative message to people like me who want to explore business opportunities between North America and Middle East," he said.

 Another person wrote: "Will the US government pay for the day of work I will lose when I fly?
 Don't think so!!!"